xorbitsai/xorbits/doc/source/getting_started/why_xorbits/fast.rst

 **Indexes:** Memory resident Xorbits data structures allow the reading of only the necessary columns required for computations, and only the necessary row ranges of those columns.

-**Hardware-accelerated data transmission:** In situations where multiple workers are communicating, Xorbits takes advantage of the best available hardware to speed up data transmission, such as InfiniBand, NVLink, and so on.
+**Hardware-accelerated:** In situations where multiple workers are communicating, Xorbits takes advantage of the best available hardware to speed up data transmission, such as InfiniBand, NVLink, and so on.